Lisa Costa

 Lisa A. Costa is an American computer scientist and defense official serving as the deputy chief of space operations for technology and logistics of the United States Space Force since 2021.
 She is its chief technology and innovation officer.
 Costa was the chief information officer of the United States Special Operations Command from 2018 to 2021.

 Early life and education

-Costa earned a B.S. in mathematics and computer science from Rollins College in 1986.
+Costa earned a B.S. in mathematics computer science from Rollins College in 1986.
 While attending school, she worked full time.
 She worked in the corporate computer center of the Harris Corporation.
 At the age of 18, she became a junior programmer with a government contractor.
 Costa received a M.B.A. from Tampa College in 1990.
 In 1993, Costa completed a doctorate of computer science and engineering management from the Union Institute & University.